Courses are offered 100% online. Clinical experiences may be scheduled during daytime and evening hours and/or on weekends.

 A. Graduation from an ASN/ADN or Diploma Program within 0-4 years.

 Graduation from an ASN/ADN or Diploma program greater than 4 years ago with documentation of 1000 hours of practice in the previous 3 years.

 B. Hold a current and valid license to practice as an RN license.
 Transfer of lower division nursing credits and/or RN to BSN Articulation Plan credit allowed for ASN/ADN is up to 36 hours.

 The following steps outline the Articulation Plan:

-Students enrolled in NURS 4503 - Professional Nursing Practice Issues for RNs will be asked to complete and sign the “Documentation for RN to BSN Articulation Agreement Form” to indicate eligibility for transfer by articulation.
+Students enrolled in NURS 4503 - Nursing Issues will be asked to complete and sign the “Documentation for RN to BSN Articulation Agreement Form” to indicate eligibility for transfer by articulation.
 The completed form will be placed in each student’s file.

-After successful completion of NURS 4503 - Professional Nursing Practice Issues for RNs , each student will receive the “Credit by Examination Form” signed by the Dean, indicating approval of the “credit by exam” as outlined in the Articulation Plan.
+After successful completion of NURS 4503 - Nursing Issues , each student will receive the “Credit by Examination Form” signed by the Dean, indicating approval of the “credit by exam” as outlined in the Articulation Plan.

 The following students will not be eligible for participation in the Georgia RN to BSN Articulation Plan:

 - Graduates of ASN/ADN and Diploma programs greater than 4 years ago with less than 1000 clinical practice hours in the previous 3 years.

 - No Current and valid license to practice as an RN license.